TurnNetwork/turn-sdk.js/README.md

 ### Overview

-The `call` or `send` function of ppos (the built-in contract related to the economic model) is used to convert the parameters passed into the parameters required by the rpc interface `platon_call` or `platon_sendRawTransaction` call, and then send the transaction to the node.
+The `call` or `send` function of ppos (the built-in contract related to the economic model) is used to convert the parameters passed into the parameters required by the rpc interface `bub_call` or `bub_sendRawTransaction` call, and then send the transaction to the node.
 And some helper functions needed to complete the call and send parameters.

 ### Usage